mosesbaraza/SmartEditor/README.md

 # SmartEditor
-a simple text editor prototype
+A python text editor that can be used to edit files.
+It is designed using python PyQt5 module.